lukelbd/gfdl-fms/README.md

 * [barotropic.pdf](doc/barotropic.pdf), [shallow.pdf](doc/shallow.pdf), and [spectral.pdf](doc/spectral.pdf) contain background information on the model physical equations.

 ## Truncation
 The following is a table of valid truncation numbers with the corresponding recommended number of latitudes and cores for parallelization.
-Remember that $N \geq (3M + 1)/2$, where $N$ is the number of latitudes and $M$ is the truncation number.
+Remember that to avoid aliasing of the harmonics, `N >= (3M + 1)/2`, where `N` is the number of latitudes and `M` is the truncation number.

 | Truncation | Number of latitudes | Recommended cores (latitudes per file) |
 | ---        | ---    |  ---       |